-There are also options to get such a dwelling at a lower rent (70 to 80% of market rate).
+There are also options to get such a dwelling at a lower rent (70 to 80% of the market rate).

 How Long Does It Take to Get a Council House?

 The authorities examine the application and determine the priorities between the applications of those that belong to the reasonable preference groups.
-The rules are mostly related to the financial resources, the local connection to past / present residence, current employment status, special circumstance, family, the behaviour of the applicant or member of the household and others.
+The rules are mostly related to the financial resources, the local connection to past / present residence, current employment status, special circumstances, family, the behaviour of the applicant or member of the household and others.